jpmit/pybetdaq/README.md

 PyBetdaq
 ========

+Copyright (c) James Mithen 2013.

 PyBetdaq is an interface to the Betdaq sports exchange (www.betdaq.com) API written in Python.
 This allows trading applications that place orders on the Betdaq exchange to be built in Python.

-This software is copyright (c) James Mithen.
-It is supplied here under the terms of the GNU GPL license, version 3.
+The software is supplied here under the terms of the GNU GPL license, version 3.
 A copy of this license is included along with the source code, see 'gpl.txt'.
+Note that the copyright holder accepts no responsibility for any financial loss resulting from the use of this software.
+See the GNU General Public License for more details.

 In order to use PyBetdaq, you will need (i) a Betdaq account and (ii) to be subscribed to the Betdaq API.
 For more information about this,